 Desert National Park is located in the Thar Desert Jaisalmer of Rajasthan.
 It is 40 km from Jaisalmer/ Barmer district.
 Desert National Park is not only the largest park in the state but there is no equivalent national park in India.

 The total area of the park is 3162 square kilometers.
 A large part of the park is filled with faded salt lakes and thorny bushes.
-Along with this there is also abundance of sand dunes.
+Along with this, there is also an abundance of sand dunes.

 The most special thing about this park is that the park is endless to see and covers a vast area extending from the Indo-Pakistan border to Jaisalmer / Barmer.
 Desserts National Park is located close to the Thar Desert and despite its ecosystem being hard and fragile, birds of this park are found only in very few.

 Desert National park Jaisalmer India

 Despite a delicate ecosystem, there is an abundance of birdlife here.
 The region is a haven for migratory and resident birds of the desert.
 Many types of hawks and vultures are common among them.
 Sand hens are seen near small ponds or lakes.

 The endangered Great Indian Bustard (Son Chiraiya), a magnificent bird, is found here in relatively good numbers.
 It migrates locally in various seasons.
 The time between November and January is the best time to visit here.

 The park is a collection of fossils of animals and plants 160 million years old.
 Some fossils of dinosaurs have been found in this area, which are six million years old.

 Anyway, thousands of bird lovers come from all over the world to see this species.
 Apart from the Great Indian Bustard, the park is home to a variety of birds that attract both bird lovers and conservationists alike.